What is the best external filter for aquariums?

 External aquarium filters come in different sizes so choose the model which is suited to your aquarium’s maximum volume, like 300 litres for example, but extreme circumstances may mean that you fit two external filters to one tank (with one at each end,) or you fit the largest filter model available.
 The bigger the filter the more powerful the pump, so external filters can also create strong water flow in the aquarium, perfect for fish species that come from fast-flowing rivers.

 You can also pack external fish tank filters with your own bespoke filter media, so you can change the biological media to the brand of your preference or add different media like peat, phosphate remover or polishing pads.

 How to set up an external filter

 Open up the canister filter and place the media.
 Some filters come with media and some without, so check first.
-Most external filters come with baskets to house different types of media so mechanical filter media like sponges and filter floss should be placed where the dirty water enters the filter, then the biological media, then the chemical media like carbon.
+Most external filters come with baskets to house different types of media so mechanical filter media like sponges and filter floss for mechanical filtration should be placed where the dirty water enters the filter, then the biological media, for beneficial bacteria, then the chemical media like carbon.
 Carbon may need to be rinsed before use to remove any fine dust.
 Ensure the sealing rings are in place, clip the filter shut and place the canister in the cabinet underneath the tank.